menuclose

 What is Bell’s Palsy?

-Bell's palsy nerve, named after the famous Scottish surgeon Sir Charles Bell, is a condition caused by inflammation or compression of the facial muscles directly in the face.
-Occurring after 2 weeks to 6 months, this condition can cause sudden muscle weakening in a certain part of the face and severe facial paralysis.
-This leads to low muscle tone in the face, drooping of the mouth and eyelids, asymmetrical facial expression, dry eyes and taste problems.
-Thus, it greatly affects the person's living standards.
+Named after the famous Scottish surgeon Sir Charles Bell, Bell's palsy is a condition caused by inflammation or compression of the facial muscles located directly in the face.
+This condition, which appears 2 weeks to 6 months later, can cause sudden muscle weakness in a certain part of the face and severe facial paralysis.
+As a result, the person may experience low muscle tone in the face, drooping of the mouth and eyelids, an asymmetrical appearance in facial expression, dry eyes, and taste disorders.
+This significantly impacts the person's quality of life.

-This sudden onset of bell's palsy nerve condition is not permanent.
-However, a professional treatment procedure must be carried out by specialized doctors.
-Otherwise, the disruption in the vital activities of the person will continue for a long time.
-For this reason, we recommend that you contact the best facial paralysis treatment surgeon before it is too late.
+This sudden onset of Bell's palsy nerve condition is not permanent.
+However, it requires professional treatment by specialist doctors.
+Otherwise, the disruption to the person's daily activities will continue for a long time.
+For this reason, we recommend contacting the best facial paralysis treatment surgeon without delay.

 What Causes Bell's Palsy?